 Amount (currency and amount to be delivered) and

 SendMax (currency and amount to be sent, if specified).
 The implied steps are as follows:

 - The first step of a path is always implied to be the sender of the transaction, as defined by the transaction's

 issuerthat is not the sender of the transaction, that issuer is implied to be the second step of the path.

-SendMaxis the sending address, then the path starts at the sending address, and may use any of that address's trust lines in the given currency.
+SendMaxis the sending address, then the path starts at the sending address, and may use any of that address's trust lines for the given currency code.
 See special values for

 - If the

 issuerthat is not the same as the